-13.8 Recording and Reporting Actions, Grievances, Appeals
+13.8 Recording and Reporting Grievances, Adverse Authorization Determinations, and Appeals

-The Contractor shall maintain records of all Actions, Grievances, and Appeals.
+The Contractor shall maintain records of all Grievances, Adverse Authorization Determinations including Actions, and Appeals.

-- 13.8.1 The records shall include Actions, Grievances and Appeals handled by delegated entities, and all documents generated or obtained by the Contractor in the course of responding to such Actions, Grievances, and Appeals. - 13.8.2 The Contractor shall provide separate reports of all Actions, Grievances, and Appeals related to Contracted Services to HCA, quarterly due the 15th of the month following the quarter. - 13.8.3 The Contractor is responsible for maintenance of records for and reporting of any Actions, Grievances, and Appeals handled by delegated entities.
+- 13.8.1 The records shall include Grievances, Adverse Authorization Determinations including Actions, and Appeals handled by delegated entities, and all documents generated or obtained by the Contractor in the course of these activities. - 13.8.2 The Contractor shall provide separate reports to HCA, quarterly due the 15th of the month following the quarter. - 13.8.3 The Contractor is responsible for maintenance of records for and reporting of these activities handled by delegated entities. - 13.8.4 Reports that do not meet the Grievance and Appeal System reporting requirements shall be returned to the Contractor for correction.
+Corrected reports will be resubmitted to HCA within thirty (30) calendar days.

-13.8.4 Delegated Actions, Grievances, and Appeals are to be integrated into the Contractor's report.

-- 13.8.5 Data shall be reported in HCA and Contractor agreed upon format.
-Reports that do not meet the Grievance System Reporting Requirements shall be returned to the Contractor for correction.
-Corrected reports will be resubmitted to HCA within thirty (30) calendar days. - 13.8.6 The report medium shall be specified by HCA. - 13.8.7 Reporting of actions shall include all medical necessity determinations but will not include denials of payment to providers unless the Individual is liable for payment in accord with WAC 182-502-0160 and the provisions of this Contract. - 13.8.8 The Contractor shall provide information to HCA regarding denial of payment to providers upon request. - 13.8.9 Reporting of Grievances shall include all expressions of Individual dissatisfaction not related to an Action.
+- 13.8.5 The report medium shall be specified by HCA. - 13.8.6 Reporting of Grievances shall include all expressions of Individual dissatisfaction not related to an Action.
 All Grievances are to be recorded and counted whether the Grievance is remedied by the Contractor immediately or through its Grievance and quality of care service procedures.

-13.9 Grievance System Terminations
+13.9 Grievance and Appeal System Terminations